Anastasia-Labs/aiken-design-patterns/README.md

 #### Endpoints

 `spend` merely looks for the presence of a withdrawal (with arbitrary amount) from its own reward address.
-This minimal logic enables a much more optimized script execution, especially for validators that need to go over multiple inputs.

 `withdraw` takes a custom logic that requires 3 arguments:
   1. Redeemer (arbitrary `Data`)